Build A Gravel Driveway

 The first layer of crushed gravel needs to be a larger-sized gravel.
 Try to locate stones that are the size of baseballs or even softballs.
 NEVER use pea gravel nor rounded river rock gravel.
 These stones are like ball bearings and will easily roll and move as tires start to spin.
 A car or truck can would never stand a chance going up a hill with rounded gravel as the wheels would spin like a top.
 Angular gravel interlocks with adjacent pieces and the combined mass can act as one larger piece of rock.

-Add additional layers of crushed rock in 4-inch thick layers with each layer being a smaller sized stone.
 Compact each layer with a mechanical roller or tamping machine.
 The final layer of gravel should have pieces of angular stone no larger than a golf ball, with many of the stones being the size of marbles.
 If you can install 10 - 12 inches of gravel on top of the geotextile fabric, you should have a gravel driveway that will last decades.

 Be sure the gravel driveway has a crown in it.
 This means the center of the driveway is always higher than the two edges.
 The crown allows water to flow off to the sides of the driveway preventing any ponding of water on the gravel surface.
+A 5-inch crown is one where the center of the driveway is 5 inches higher than the edges.
+It will do a superb job of getting water to the edges of the road quickly.

 Gravel driveways need some periodic care in the form of grading or dressing.
 Low spots need to be filled with gravel scraped from any high spots.
 If your driveway has curves, you will discover that car and truck traffic tends to push loose gravel to the outer edges of the curves.
 This gravel needs to be brought back to the center and inner part of the curves.